PedroEduardoSS/AnalyzWEB/README.md

 # AnalyzWEB

-AnalyzWEB is a set of tools based on Streamlit for data scientists, analysts or anyone who studies or work with Data Science.
+AnalyzWEB is a set of tools based on Streamlit and NiceGUI for data scientists, analysts or anyone who studies or work with Data Science.

 ## Technologies behind

 - uv (Project Management)
 - Python
 - Streamlit
+- NiceGUI
 - Scikit-learn
 - Pandas
 - Numpy